-Reason: The visitors reviewed external examiner reports from the 2003-04 and 2004-05 academic years and followed up comments about external examiners not being fully utilised.
+Reason: The programme team confirmed that the existing external examiners arrangements for the BSc (Hons) programme would be adopted for this programme.
+This raised concerns for the visitors as the visitors reviewed external examiner reports from the 2003-04 and 2004-05 academic years and followed up comments about external examiners not being fully utilised.
 The programme team explained that they only routinely send draft exam papers to external examiners and not completed student work (exam or coursework).
 External examiners could ask to see coursework and students when they attended exam boards each year.
 They also said that they were not asked for feedback on the major changes to the programme.
 The visitors were concerned that there appeared to be a lack of ownership over external examiners and that they were possibly not being used in line with the education provider's regulations.
 Due to the limited external moderation mechanisms the visitors were unsure how they could effectively assure that appropriate standards were being used in the assessment procedures.
-In addition, as the revised programme included a shift from exam to coursework, the visitors were also concerned that future external moderation would be reduced even further.
+In addition, as this new programme included a shift from exam to coursework, the visitors were also concerned that future external moderation would be reduced even further.